AlexIbasitas/TRACE/README.md

 ## Installation

-1. Download the plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/trace) or build from source
+1. Download the plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28481-trace) or build from source
 2. Install the plugin through IntelliJ IDEA: `File > Settings > Plugins > Install Plugin from Disk`
 3. Restart IntelliJ IDEA
-4. Configure your API key in the plugin settings

 ## Usage